 Having worked in the barbecue industry for over 30 years, I believe any cabbage slaw should be a part of your pulled pork sandwich.
 It just adds another layer of flavor and great texture to the sandwich.

-I served a Fennel Slaw With Fresh Dill with my Slow Cooked Pulled Pork sandwiches.
+I served a Fennel Slaw with Fresh Dill alongside my Slow-Cooked Pulled Pork sandwiches.
 If you’d like that recipe, click the link at the bottom of this post.

-My Chipotle And Cola Crock-Pot Pulled Pork recipe is super delicious and really easy to make.
-For that recipe, just click on the link at the bottom of this post.
-This time I’m making my Barbecue Pulled Pork, using my Dutch oven.
-I’m using a bone-in pork shoulder better know as a pork butt.
+My Chipotle and Cola Crock-Pot Pulled Pork recipe is super delicious and easy to make.
+For that recipe, click on the link at the bottom of this post.
+This time I’m making my Slow-Cooked Pulled Pork, using my Dutch oven.
+I’m using a bone-in pork shoulder, better known as a pork butt.

-I always seem to have enough pulled pork leftover for a second day.
-I love to use the hot pulled pork and lay it ever so gently over a cold crisp salad.
+I always seem to have enough pulled pork left over for a second day.
+I love to use the hot pulled pork topped over a cold, crisp salad.

-This time, I’m making a really easy wet rub that can be done in the food processor.
-The great thing is you can make the wet rub in advance.
+This time, I’m making an easy wet rub that can be done in the food processor.
+The great thing is you can make this wet rub in advance.

 Prep Time: 10 minutes